Preserving Metadata During GeoParquet Conversion

 }

-Parquet enforces strict typing, which conflicts with the loosely typed nature of many GIS formats.
-Integer fields stored as strings, mixed precision floats, and datetime formats must be explicitly coerced before serialization.
+Parquet’s strict typing conflicts with the loosely typed nature of many GIS formats.
+Integer fields stored as strings, mixed-precision floats, and timezone-aware datetime objects must be explicitly coerced before serialisation.
+Column names that contain spaces, special characters, or reserved keywords also need standardisation — downstream engines like DuckDB or AWS Athena will reject or silently mishandle them:

 def map_and_coerce_schema(gdf: gpd.GeoDataFrame) -> pa.Table: